andrew2630/songbook-app/README.md

-# Songbook App
+# Śpiewnik Wspólnoty Biblijnej KWCh

-A modern, bilingual worship songbook for the Bretheren Fellowship.
+A modern, bilingual worship songbook for the KWCh Bible Fellowship.
 The app ships with an offline-first experience, polished gold-and-navy branding, and installable PWA support for phones, tablets, and desktops.

 ## Features

 - ✨ **Responsive worship library** – adaptive layout keeps search, filters, and song cards easy to use from small phones to large displays.
-- 🌍 **Bilingual experience** – quick language switcher (PL/EN) with updated copy that reinforces the global community message.
+- 🌍 **Bilingual experience** – compact language switcher (PL/EN) with updated copy that reinforces the global community message.
-- 📲 **Installable PWA** – updated manifest, SVG icons, and theme colour so the app can be installed to home screens on iOS, Android, and desktop.
+- 📲 **Installable PWA** – install button and updated manifest/icons let the app live on home screens for iOS, Android, and desktop.
 - 🔄 **Smart sync status** – real-time syncing banner and offline-ready messaging to keep teams informed.
 - 🎨 **Brand-aligned UI** – gold-accent palette, globe cross mark, and refined chip/heading treatments inspired by the provided logo.